Funeral Checklist, Glossary, Terms, Final Needs Planning CanadaTM

 Deceased – (Noun) the one who has passed away.
 (Verb) dead.

-Display room – The room in the funeral home where urns, coffins are displayed to attendees of a visitation.
+Display room – The room in the funeral home for the display of urns, coffins, for attendees of a visitation.

 Embalm – The preserving of a dead body by circulating embalming fluid through the veins and arteries of the body.